Access to exams and tests

 Exam Access Arrangements

 Our 'Overview of Exam Access Arrangements' guide provides a broad overview of access arrangements for tests and examinations.
 You may also wish to read the Exam Access Arrangements FAQs document, which is organised around the questions that commonly occur on this topic.

 We have also produced an Exam Access Arrangements Checklist to help ensure everything is covered.

 With all access arrangements, the guiding principle is that a learner's exam experience should match as closely as possible the way they work in the classroom.
-Consulting visually impaired learners themselves is an essential way of making sure that this happens.
+Consulting learners themselves is an essential way of making sure that this happens.

 Seeking specialist advice

 Most visually impaired learners will receive specialist input from a qualified teacher of children with vision impairment (QTVI).
 It is important to consult the QTVI before deciding what access arrangements to request.

 Awarding bodies offer a range of 'standard' formats for modified papers in accessible formats.
 It is important to check which format is best suited to a learner's needs and not to order a format with which they are not familiar.
 If in doubt, ask the awarding body concerned for samples.
 You can find out more about accessible formats in the downloadable document below.

 The 'standard' list of accessible formats is not exhaustive and you can ask for papers in a format not listed if you have strong evidence that a candidate needs this.
 In some instances it may be appropriate to ask for papers in an electronic format to be accessed by the learner on a laptop, tablet or braille device.
 Care needs to be taken here to ensure that an electronic version of the paper will be fully accessible to the learner.
 If in doubt, seek technical advice.